-No groundwater was encountered or observed during the geotechnical investigation at all testing locations to a maximum depth of approximately 1.75m bgl.
+No groundwater was encountered or observed during the geotechnical investigation at the selected borehole and testing locations to a maximum depth of approximately 4.0m to 4.8m bgl.
 It is noted that borehole BH1 was immediately backfilled following completion of augering which precluded longer term monitoring of groundwater levels.
-Although no groundwater was encountered or observed during the investigation, its presence should not be precluded within the site and during construction.

-Groundwater which may be present within the site is expected to be in the form of seepage through the voids within the underlying fill material, and through the pore spaces between particles of unconsolidated natural soils, or through networks of fractures and solution openings in consolidated inferred bedrock underlying the site.
+Groundwater within the site is expected to be in through the voids within the underlying fill material, and through the pore spaces between particles of unconsolidated natural soils underlying the site.
+Although no significant groundwater was encountered during the geotechnical investigation, its presence should not be precluded within the site and during the design and construction of the proposed development.